aklapper/diff-blog/README.md

 ## Theme Development

 1. Create a PR branch off of the `main` branch in the `wikimedia/interconnection-wordpress-theme` repo.
-2. For testing your changes, merge the new PR branch into the `develop` branch; the theme will build to the `release-develop` branch automatically.
+2. For testing your changes, merge the new PR branch into the theme repository's `develop` branch; the theme will build to the `release-develop` branch automatically.
 3. Switch to the `wpcomvip/wikimedia-blog-wikimedia-org` repo and checkout into the `develop` branch.
 4. Open the `composer.json` file in the `wpcomvip/wikimedia-blog-wikimedia-org` repo.
 5. Under the `require` section, update the `"wikimedia/interconnection-wordpress-theme": "dev-release"` line to use the `release-develop` branch of the theme like this: